|

 “Unequivocally yes,” Hricik told us.
 “The rule of law is the rule of law.
 When an attorney occupies a position of trust and confidence in a situation like this – and betrays that trust – I think a retrial is in the public interest because of the nature of the crimes and the elevated profile of the case.”

-Be on the lookout for our upcoming ‘Week in Review‘ for additional discussion of this case… which certainly appears poised to be the Palmetto State’s ‘Retrial of the Century.’
+Be on the lookout for our upcoming ‘Week in Review‘ for additional discussion of this case… which based on these responses certainly appears poised to become the Palmetto State’s ‘Retrial of the Century.’

 ABOUT THE AUTHOR…